maxpellnitz/blog/README.md

 python manage.py createsuperuser
 ```

-    (log in to 'localhost:8000' and create some initial users and blog-entries)
+log in to 'localhost:8000' and create some initial users and blog-entries

 7. run django server
 ```sh
 python manage.py runserver
 ```

-8. In a new Terminal navigate to 'frontend/'
+8. in a new Terminal navigate to 'frontend/'

 9. install frontend requirements
 ```sh